Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/configure-ssl.md

 As soon as its added and the server is restarted, the SSL service becomes available on the network interface that apache is running on.

-**IIS**
+### IIS

 IIS can be configured at the top level through the IIS snap-in, or by individual configuration file.

-To configure SSL on a Web server or a Web site
+To configure SSL on a Web server or a Web site,

-\\1.
-In IIS Manager, double-click the local computer, and then double-click the Web Sites folder.
+1. In IIS Manager, double-click the local computer, and then double-click the Web Sites folder.
 2. Right-click the Web site or file that you want to protect with SSL, and then click Properties.
 3. Under Web site identification click Advanced.
-4. In the Advanced Web site identification box, under Multiple identities for this Web site, verify that the Web site IP address is assigned to port 443, the default port for secure communications, and then click OK.
+4. In the Advanced Web site
+identification box, under Multiple identities for this Web site, verify that the Web site IP address is assigned to port 443, the default port for secure communications, and then click OK.
 Optionally, to configure more SSL ports for this Web site, click Add under Multiple identities of this Web site, and then click OK.
-5. On the Directory Security or File Security tab, under Secure communications, click Edit.
-6. In the Secure Communications box, select the Require secure channel (SSL) check box.
+5. On the Directory Security or File
+Security tab, under Secure communications, click Edit.
+6. In the Secure
+Communications box, select the Require secure channel (SSL) check box.
 7. To enable SSL client certificate authentication and mapping features, select the Enable client certificate mapping check box, click Edit, add the 1-to-1 or many-to-1 mappings you need, and then click OK three times.

-**Secure transaction processing**
+### Secure transaction processing

 Processing transactions securely on the web means that there is a need to be able to transmit information between the web site and the customer